What is Obsessive-Compulsive Disorder (OCD)?

 Meditation for OCD

-In Sanskrit meditation means Dhyana.
+In Sanskrit, meditation means Dhyana.
 Dhyana means to focus or concentrate on any object.
-Kundalini is a highly suitable practice Yoga for OCD practice for work on it.
+Therefore, Kundalini is a highly reasonable practice to work on it.

 There are different practices of Dhyana.
-In simple words, meditation is the easiest and the best remedy for OCD.
+But, in simple words, meditation is the easiest and the best remedy for OCD.

-For meditation, a person needs to find a peaceful environment and it can be easily practiced in sitting, lying, or walking mode as well.
+For meditation, a person needs to find a peaceful environment and easily practice sitting, lying, or walking.

-There are few meditative practices that are highly suitable to work on OCD:-
+There are a few meditative practices that are highly suitable to work yoga on OCD:-

 1. Guided meditation;